rgl/jenkins-vagrant/README.md

 * Create Multibranch Pipeline job.
 * Add a Ubuntu Linux agent node.
   * With docker and docker compose.
+* Add a Podman Ubuntu Linux agent node.
+  * With podman and podman compose.
 * Add a Windows agent node.
   * With docker and docker compose.
   * With enabled long path support on the OS and chocolatey.